KerCrafter/FPGA-LEDs-Racer/README.md

 ### Identified problems / todo

-- Too much clk edges required to debounce button, it could be interesting to test with a capacitor.
+- [Electronic Experimentation] Too much clk edges required to debounce button, it could be interesting to test with a capacitor.
 - WS2812B Driver, not implement frame validation (RET code) according to the DataSheet, should be LOW during **Treset** = Above 50µs.
 - From Test Bench we identify a problem about the RED Player led seems move two positions direcly : it's described in [LEDs_racer_main_tb](./LEDs_racer_main_tb.vhd#L414) / [this doc](./docs/sim_counter_problem.md)
-- Todo refacto, use procedure like in [LEDs_racer_core_green_wins_tb](./LEDs_racer_core_green_wins_tb.vhd) in other test benches

-- Debouncer TestBench KO with new clock value

 ## Architecture (Top View Usage)